GeekAlexis/FastMOT/README.md

  - Please star if you find this repo useful/interesting

  ## Track custom classes
 This repo does not support training but multi-class tracking is supported.
-To track custom classes (e.g. vehicle), you need to train both YOLOv4 and a ReID model.
-You can refer to [Darknet](https://github.com/AlexeyAB/darknet) for training YOLOv4 and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
+To track custom classes (e.g. vehicle), you need to train both YOLO and a ReID model.
+You can refer to [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
 Convert the model to ONNX format and place it under `fastmot/models`.
 You also need to change class labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py).
-To convert YOLOv4 to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great reference.
+To convert YOLO to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great reference.
-### Add custom YOLOv4
+### Add custom YOLOv3/v4
 1. Subclass `YOLO` like here: https://github.com/GeekAlexis/FastMOT/blob/aa707888e39d59540bb70799c7b97c58851662ee/fastmot/models/yolo.py#L92
     ```
     ENGINE_PATH: path to TensorRT engine (converted at runtime)
     MODEL_PATH: path to ONNX model
     NUM_CLASSES: total number of classes
     INPUT_SHAPE: input size in the format "(channel, height, width)"
     LAYER_FACTORS: scale factors with respect to the input size for the three yolo layers.
+                   For YOLOv3, change this to [32, 16, 8]
-                   For YOLOv4-tiny, change this to [32, 16]
+                   For YOLOv3/v4 tiny, change this to [32, 16]
     ANCHORS: anchors used to train the model
     ```
 2. Modify `cfg/mot.json`: under `yolo_detector`, set `model` to the added Python class and set `class_ids`